windmill-labs/windmill-helm-charts/README.md

 - windmill app on port 8000
 - lsp application on port 3001
 - metrics endpoints on port 8001 for the app and workers (ee only)
+- windmill app smtp service on port 2525 for email triggers (need to be exposed on port 25)

 If you are using Prometheus and if the enterprise edition is enabled, you can scrape the windmill-app-metrics service on port 8001 at /metrics endpoint to